 CARP 203 Construction Math and Introduction to Working Drawings

 This course covers mathematics applications to the construction trade with specific focus on mathematical processes in carpentry.
 Topics include an introduction to elements of working drawings used in the construction process.
-May be repeated once for credit.

 CARP 204 Foundations and Floors